Estimating Ground Reaction Forces from Inertial Sensors: Introduction

+Our study evaluates machine learning approaches to estimate GRFs from inertial measurement unit (IMU) signals collected on regular treadmills.
+Given the high cost of instrumented treadmills, this approach can provide more people with valuable biomechanical data about their performance at a much lower cost, thus enabling similar studies with more frequent data collections while lowering barriers for athletes, coaches, and researchers.
+This data can help elucidate the relationship between GRFs and performance to advance the overall understanding of biomechanics and potential injury interventions.

+The estimation of GRFs from IMU sensor data is considered in previous works \cite{leporace2018prediction,Dorschky20,Johnson21,Alcantara21,Alcantara22} to overcome the difficulty of direct GRF measurement.
+State-of-the-art approaches use deep learning to estimate GRFs; for example, \cite{Dorschky20} uses convolutional neural networks to estimate GRFs from acceleration and angular velocity waveforms (collected using low-cost wearable IMUs), while \cite{Alcantara22} uses LSTM neural networks to estimate GRFs from acceleration waveforms (collected on regular treadmills).
+Drawbacks of these approaches include their often prohibitive inference times on edge devices, requirement of expensive resources to support long training times and hyperparameter optimization, and the black box nature of the resulting models, which provide limited insights for the study of the relationship between IMUs and GRFs, or to identify and remove bad training data (this is defined by provenance as explained in \cref{sec:provenance}).

-In this work, we address these limitations by exploring lightweight alternatives to deep-learning methods to facilitate training and inference on devices with limited computing power, while also analyzing the improvements resulting from the use of training data collected for the target athletes at multiple body locations.
-Specifically, we compare state-of-the-art approaches based on LSTM neural networks with two lightweight approaches: \emph{SVD Embedding Regression} (SER), our proposed approach to predict GRF through linear regression between singular value decomposition (SVD) embeddings of IMU data (input) and GRF data (output); and \emph{$k$-Nearest Neighbors} (KNN) regression.
-We evaluate the accuracy of these techniques in predicting GRF and derived biomechanical variables when using training data collected (1)~from different athletes, (2)~from the same athlete, (3)~or both.
-In each scenario, we explore the use of \emph{acceleration and angular velocity data} from sensors positioned at \emph{different locations} (sacrum, left and right shanks which are right above the left and right lateral malleolus).
+In this work, we address these limitations by exploring lightweight alternatives to deep-learning methods to facilitate training and inference on devices with limited computing power.
+We also analyze the improvements resulting from the use of training data collected for the target athletes at multiple body locations.
+Specifically, we compare state-of-the-art approaches based on LSTM neural networks with two lightweight approaches: \emph{SVD Embedding Regression} (SER), our proposed approach to estimate GRFs through linear regression between singular value decomposition (SVD) embeddings of IMU data (input) and GRF data (output); and \emph{$k$-Nearest Neighbors} (KNN) regression.
+We evaluate the errors of these techniques in estimating GRFs and derived biomechanical variables when using training data collected (1)~from different athletes, (2)~from the same athlete, (3)~or both.
+In each scenario, we explore the use of \emph{acceleration and angular velocity data} from sensors positioned at \emph{different locations} (sacrum, left and right shanks which are positioned directly above the left and right lateral malleolus).
 This data can be easily collected given the wide availability of wearable IMUs measuring linear acceleration, angular velocity, and magnetic fields concurrently.